WCTC Firing Range

 - No food, beverage, or tobacco product of any kind is allowed in the live fire range and cosmetics may not be applied while in the live fire range.

 - Do not handle your firearm in the building or on the grounds of the Waukesha County Technical College’s Indoor Firing Range and Training Facility except inside your assigned shooting lane in the live fire range.
 Firearms should be uncased or removed from the holster only at the firing line bench in your lane under supervision of a WCTC staff member or designated department employee for police departments having a signed range rental agreement.
 Keep your firearms muzzle pointed down range at all times.

-- Users are permitted to use new factory ball, copper jacketed and sub-sonic ammunition only.
-We do not allow reloaded, tracer, armor piercing, incendiary, chemical, wad-cutter, black powder, less than lethal, steel cased, aluminum cased, frangible or bird shot ammunition.
+- Users are permitted to use new factory ball, copper jacketed and sub-sonic sonic and reloaded to factory specifications ammunition.
+We do not allow tracer, armor piercing, incendiary, chemical, black powder, less than lethal, steel cased, aluminum cased, frangible or bird shot ammunition.
 This is to protect all members from ricochets, possible damage to your firearm and breakdown of range equipment.

 - Fire only at your designated target, no cross-lane firing is allowed.
 Police departments having a signed range rental agreement are exempt from this rule.